Domains and Subdomains

 Configuring a Custom Subdomain

-To configure a subdomain (subdomain.yourdomain.com or subdomain.your.domain.com), you can set up a CNAME record your DNS settings.
+To configure a subdomain (subdomain.yourdomain.com or subdomain.your.domain.com), you can set up a CNAME record in your DNS settings.
 Please note that some DNS providers may require you to add a dot or period at the end. (sites.framer.app.).
 The name for the CNAME record will be either the full domain, or just the “subdomain” part, depending on your DNS provider.